ifa-ifa/Lunar-Tear/docs/Scripts.md

 	pickupitem_original()
 end
 ```
 `_DebugPrint` is the games built in logging, you can view this by enabling lua logs in the LunarTear config.

-LunarTear provides a custom `_LTDebug` binding that will log without having to enable lua logs.
+You can read `Game Lua API.md` to see documentation on (some) builtin game functions. `LT Lua API.md` documents core bindings exposed by Lunar Tear

 By injecting a script like that you can run custom logic whenever you pick up an item in game.
 A useful hook target is `load` or `start`.